- Parents Home

 Common symptoms include:

-- lack of energy
+- lack of energy or drowsiness

 Meningitis in Infants

 Infants with meningitis might have different symptoms.
 Babies might be cranky, feed poorly, and be sleepy or hard to wake up.
 It may be hard to comfort them, even when they're picked up and rocked, and their cry might be more high-pitched than usual.
 They also may have a fever or a lower-than-normal temperature.
 Sometimes they can have a stiff neck or a bulging fontanelle (soft spot on head).

 How Is Meningitis Diagnosed?